carissalow/rapids/docs/develop/test_cases.rst

 List of Sensor with Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following is a list of the sesors that testing is currently available.
+The following is a list of the sensors that testing is currently available.

 Messages (SMS)